Delscla/DrainAttack/README.md

 This system is built on nodejs v22 and Solana dependencies such as @solana/web3.js

 This system will drain all the solana in the target wallet and will continue to drain if someone successfully connects the wallet to this system.

+If you have paid, we will send you a link to download the source code.

+we only accept payment methods via SOLANA